-Encumbrance - An obligation against appropriated funds in the form of a purchase order or contract for future services.
+Encumbrance - An obligation against appropriated funds in the form of a purchase order or contract.

-English Learners (ELs) - State funds are provided to support local school divisions providing the necessary educational services to children for whom English is not their primary language.
-Also referred to as English as a Secondary Language or English Language Learners.
+English Learners (ELs) - State funds are provided to support local school divisions providing the necessary educational services to children not having English as their primary language.
+Formerly referred to as English as a Secondary Language or English Language Learners.